getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

   GDB supports multiple lookup methods, depending on the way the debug info file is specified.
-Sentry uses the [Build ID Method]: Assuming that a GNU build ID note or section have been written to the ELF file, this specifies a unique identifier for the executable which is also retained in the debug file.
+Sentry uses the [Build ID Method]: Assuming that a GNU build ID note or section has been written to the ELF file, this specifies a unique identifier for the executable which is also retained in the debug file.

   The GNU build ID is a variable-length binary string, usually consisting of a